0xTony/DNS-Ad-Blocker/README.md

 Please note: this assumes the reader has some knowledge about programming, networking, Linux/OSX, and hopefully some python.

-Before Running:
+Before running, download the following files:
-First, download the following files: createblocklist.py = This file uses sources to download various lists of URLs to block and will create a file blocklist that the dns filter uses.
+createblocklist.py = This file uses sources to download various lists of URLs to block and will create a file blocklist that the dns filter uses.